 Outlining the strengths, weaknesses, threats, and opportunities of Maple in this format is easy for potential investors to follow.
 Notating each value with a letter keeps the format consistent, which is carried throughout the plan.
 For businesses that find their information is best presented in graphics, Maple is a good plan to follow.

 Nature's Candy is an online retailer that provides nutritional supplements.
-Their business plan is available online and is helpful in seeing how businesses go from planning to execution.
-Below is a preview of their plan, in the financial forecasting section.
+Its business plan is available online and is helpful in seeing how businesses go from planning to execution.
+Below is a preview of its plan in the financial forecasting section.

-This example shows who will be on payroll in a yearly view giving investors an idea of how their investment will work in the long-term.
-Planning ahead also shows stakeholders dedication to starting up your business.
+This example shows who will be on payroll yearly, giving investors an idea of how their investment will work in the long term.
+Planning ahead also shows stakeholders’ dedication to starting up your business.

-Fictional company NoHassleIsReturn's sample ecommerce plan is an expansive, detailed version of how ecommerce would translate to a completely online store.
-The company itself is structured to offer a way to make returning items bought from an online store a simple process, and the steps to do that are featured below.
+Fictional company NoHassleReturn's sample ecommerce plan is an expansive, detailed version of how ecommerce would translate to a completely online store.
+The company itself is structured to offer a way to make returning items bought from an online store a simple process, and the steps to take are featured below.

 Having a sequence of processes like this is useful if your company is a niche idea.
-Investors and stakeholders need to have an idea of how your business will be new and unique for the market.
+Investors and stakeholders need to know how your business will be new and unique for the market.